objectliteral/teachingJS/chapters/02_fundamentals/02_variables.md

     a = c;
 };
 ```
 The result of that is that you can use variables before they are defined in your code without getting any errors.
-But since only the declaration  not the definition is hoisted and declared variables are initialized with the `undefined` value, that may cause trouble.
+But since only the declaration and not the definition is hoisted and declared variables are initialized with the `undefined` value, that may cause trouble.
 ```javascript
 var f = function () {
     console.log(r2);